FredHutch/maddd-seq/README.md

-# WGS Duplex Seq
-Analysis of whole-genome shotgun duplex sequencing data
+# Mutation and DNA Damage Detection by massively-parallel sequencing (MADDD-seq)

 ## Background

-When analyzing the variants present in a collection of nucleic acids, one option is to perform "duplex sequencing" in which both strands of the DNA duplex are sequenced independently.
+When analyzing the variants present in a collection of nucleic acids, one option is to perform "MADDD-seq" in which both strands of the DNA duplex are sequenced independently.
 This method for preparing nucleic acids for high-throughput sequencing relies on an approach in which unique barcodes are attached to both ends of each distinct piece of DNA.
 By grouping together sequence reads which share the same barcode combinations, the analysis can generate highly accurate measurements of the nucleotide sequence of each independent strand.
+Using that strand-specific information, the presence of single-nucleotide polymorphisms (SNPs) and adducts is inferred for all of the DNA fragments which were analyzed.

-One of the primary determinents of the quality of this type of duplex sequencing analysis is the combination of filtering parameters which is applied to the raw data.
+One of the primary determinents of the quality of this type of sequencing analysis is the combination of filtering parameters which is applied to the raw sequence data.
 The elements of filtering which are most important are (a) the minimum number of reads required per DNA strand and (b) the number of bases which are trimmed from each end of the DNA molecule prior to variant calling.
 The underlying reason for the